The most important information about spread of coronavirus in Czech Republic (updated)

 Updated on 10 March 2020

 We would like to inform you about today decision of the Czech Government.
-From today until further notice are banned all the events with more than 100 participants.
+From today until further notice is banned all the events with more than 100 participants.
 All elementary schools, high schools and universities are closed from March 11 until further notice.

 Courses in our Center are NOT cancelled.
 All courses will be held on the same dates as before.
 We monitoring the situation and keep the information on our website and Facebook updated.